theartofeducation/go-template-repo/README.md

 1. Update files and repository information as needed
 1. Rebase `develop` on `main` to ensure that when you create a PR in the future, GitHub will allow it from `develop`
-    1. `git rebase -i origin/main`
+    1. `git rebase origin/main`
     1. `git push -f`
-1. Follow these steps to setup branch protection rules for `develop` and `main` in the new repository (manual setup)
+1. Follow these steps to set up branch protection rules for `develop` and `main` in the new repository (manual setup)
     1. Go to the repo page in GitHub
     1. Go to the ***Settings*** page
     1. Go to the ***Branches*** section